LorenzoLMP/spooky-git/README.md

 ## Description

-Pseudospectral code to do HD/MHD simulations on a triply-periodic box on the GPU with CUDA.
+Pseudospectral code to do HD/MHD simulations on a triply-periodic box on (one) NVidia GPU with CUDA.
+Largely inspired by the Snoopy code (https://ipag.osug.fr/~lesurg/snoopy).
 Work in progress.

 ## Prerequisites